cs5250-24s/cs5250-24s/docs/asg4/index.md

 3. Ensure that your code can be successfully built and that modules can be loaded into the kernel.
 Failure to build or load will result in a mark of 0.

-4. Coding style is important.
+4. Coding style matters.

-   - The repository contains a `.clang-format` file specifying formatting rules.
+   - Inside the repository, there's a file named `.clang-format` which sets rules for how your code should look.
-     You can use the `clang-format` tool to automatically format your code.
+   - You can use a tool called `clang-format` to automatically format your code according to these rules.
-   - You're free to modify the `.clang-format` file as you wish.
+   - Feel free to adjust the `.clang-format` file to your liking, but whatever changes you make, your final submission needs to follow those rules that you set.
-   - Your final submission must adhere to your specification.
-I'll use `clang-format --dry-run --Werror` to check your code, including C source code files and header files.
-Any complaints from `clang-format` will result in a penalty of 1 mark per file.
+   - I'll run a check on your code using `clang-format --dry-run --Werror`.
+This includes both C source code files and header files.
+If `clang-format` has any complaints with your code, you'll lose 1 mark per file.
+   - It's recommended to use `clang-format` version 18, but you can also use version 14, which comes with Ubuntu 22.04.

-5. Push only essential files to the repository.
-Do not push binaries, object files, or any other generated files from the source code.
-Ensure proper usage of `.gitignore` to exclude inappropriate files from being pushed to the repository.
-Messy repositories will incur a one-time penalty of 2 marks.
+5. Only push essential files to the repository.

+   - Do not include binaries, object files, or any other generated files from your source code.
+   - Make sure to properly utilize the `.gitignore` file to exclude inappropriate files from being pushed to the repository.
+   - If your repository is messy or contains any unnecessary files, there will be a one-time penalty of 2 marks.

 The repository contains the following files or directories: